srinarayan-srikanthan/GenAIExamples/ChatQnA/docker_compose/intel/cpu/xeon/README.md

 ### Generate a HuggingFace Access Token

-Some HuggingFace resources, such as some models, are only accessible if you have an access token.
-If you do not already have a HuggingFace access token, you can create one by first creating an account by following the steps provided at [HuggingFace](https://huggingface.co/) and then generating a [user access token](https://huggingface.co/docs/transformers.js/en/guides/private#step-1-generating-a-user-access-token).
+Some HuggingFace resources, such as some models, are only accessible if the developer have an access token.
+In the absence of a HuggingFace access token, the developer can create one by first creating an account by following the steps provided at [HuggingFace](https://huggingface.co/) and then generating a [user access token](https://huggingface.co/docs/transformers.js/en/guides/private#step-1-generating-a-user-access-token).

 ### Configure the Deployment Environment